Formal Contracts Mitigate Social Dilemmas in Multi-Agent RL: Related Work

-\paragraph{Social Dilemmas} Our work intends to mitigate social dilemmas in games.
-In addition to classical static social dilemmas such as Prisoner's Dilemma (compare \cite{tucker1983mathematics}), a public goods game (compare \cite{janssen2003adaptation}) and Stag Hunt (\cite{rousseau1985discourse}), we also consider more complex social dilemmas such as the Harvest and Cleanup domains of \cite{hughes2018inequity}.
+Our work intends to mitigate social dilemmas in games.
+In addition to classical static social dilemmas such as Prisoner's Dilemma (compare \cite{tucker1983mathematics}), a public goods game (compare \cite{janssen2003adaptation}) and Stag Hunt \cite{rousseau1985discourse}, we also consider more complex social dilemmas such as the Harvest and Cleanup domains of \cite{hughes2018inequity}.
+Cooperation and prosociality in complex domains are of keen interest to MARL researchers, with related challenges including dilemmas like Gathering and Wolfpack \cite{leibo2017multi}, the StarCraft challenge \cite{samvelyan2019starcraft}, or more recently with MARL results in Diplomacy \cite{kramar2022negotiation}.

-\paragraph{Augmentations of Markov Games} We relate to the study of augmentations of Markov games to enhance pro-social behavior.
-Gifting \cite{lupu2020gifting,wang2021emergent} is as augmentation expanding agents' action spaces to allow for reward transfers to other agents. \cite{wang2021emergent} give evidence that gifting is unable to change the Nash equilibria that are learned in the long-run.
-Our approach differs from gifting in that contracting forces commitment to a given modification of reward \emph{before} taking an action in the original game, and that this commitment is binding for the length of time the contract is in effect.
-This improves total welfare at equilibrium, as we demonstrate theoretically and experimentally.
+We relate to the study of augmentations of Markov games to enhance pro-social behavior.
+Gifting \cite{lupu2020gifting,wang2021emergent} is as augmentation expanding agents' action spaces to allow for reward transfers to other agents. \cite{wang2021emergent} prove that gifting is unable to change the set of Nash equilibria of the underlying game.
+Our approach differs from gifting in that contracting forces commitment to a given modification of reward \emph{before} taking an action in the original game, and that this commitment is binding for the length of time the contract is in force.
+This improves total welfare by allowing incentivize play that is not a Nash equilibrium in the original game.
+Relatedly, (binding) contracts in the sense of \citet{hughes2020learning} are contracts that force certain actions and do not allow for reward transfers.
+They will only ever be enacted when all agents are made better off when a contract is accepted, greatly limiting the effectiveness of the system design.
+For example, no agent will ever consent to a binding contract cleaning trash in Cleanup.
+Further, since binding contracts are action-level contracts, the system designer would have to manually encode a \enquote{clean trash} policy, instead of relying on a reward signal to \emph{incentivise} them to clean.